Hartwig Looks

 U-264 22 May 1942 19 Feb 1944 5 patrols (181 days)

-Hartwig Looks joined the Kriegsmarine in 1936.
-He served with the 2nd Destroyer Flotilla from Sept 1939 to April 1940 then joined the staff of Admiral Norwegian North Coast until Dec 1940 (Busch & Röll, 1999).
+Hartwig Looks joined the Kriegsmarine in 1936, and was part of the Olympia Crew.
+He served with the 2nd Destroyer Flotilla Sept 1939 - April 1940, then joined the staff of Admiral Norwegian North Coast until Dec 1940 (Busch & Röll, 1999).

-After training the U-375 went out on its first patrol on 12 Nov 1941 and on 9 Dec broke into the Mediterranean through the Straits of Gibraltar.
-Looks went out on 2 more patrols with the boat in the Mediterranean spending a total of 65 days at sea (Busch & Röll, 1997).
+After working up, U-375 went on her first patrol on 12 Nov 1941, and on 9 Dec broke into the Mediterranean through the Straits of Gibraltar.
+Looks went on two more patrols in the boat in the Mediterranean, spending a total of 65 days at sea (Busch & Röll, 1997).

-In March 1942 Hartwig was sent to the 24th Flotilla for this U-Boat Commander's course.
-When he graduated he began another U-boat familiarization, this time at Bremen where his first command, the U-264 was being built (Busch & Röll, 1999).
+In March 1942 Hartwig was sent to the 24th (Training) Flotilla for his U-Boat Commander's course.
+When he graduated he began another Baubelehrung, this time at Bremen where his first command, the type VIIC U-boat U-264 was being built (Busch & Röll, 1999).

 On 22 May 1942 Oblt.
-Hartwig Looks commissioned the new type VIIC boat U-264 at Bremen.
-After training in the Baltic the boat sailed in its first combat patrol from Kiel on 3 Nov 1942.
-Hartwig commanded the boat on 5 patrols in the North Atlantic, 181 days at sea, before the boat was sunk on 19 Feb 1944.
-Somewhat unusually for the time the entire crew of 52 men survived the sinking by depth charges from the British sloops HMS Woodpecker and HMS Starling (Niestlé, 1998).
+Hartwig Looks commissioned U-264.
+After training in the Baltic the boat sailed in the first combat patrol from Kiel on 3 Nov 1942.
+Hartwig commanded the boat on five patrols in the North Atlantic, 181 days at sea, before the boat was sunk on 19 Feb 1944 by depth charges from the British sloops HMS Woodpecker and HMS Starling.
+Somewhat unusually for the time the entire crew of 52 survived.
+(Niestlé, 1998).

 Sources